Rickback68/art_bistro/MY_READme.md

 This web site project for Art Bistro is designed to showcase the culinary excellence and artistic flair that the restaurant has to offer.
 With a focus on fusion cuisine inspired by European and Scandinavian flavors, Art Bistro provides a unique dining experience for foodies and fine dining enthusiasts alike.

-The website features an array of information for potential customers, including the restaurant's background, menu offerings, wine selections, and contact information.
-Users can easily navigate through the website to find what they are looking for, whether it be booking a table, exploring the gallery of dishes, checking opening hours, or following Art Bistro on social media.
+The website features an array of information for potential customers, including the restaurant's concept,menu offerings, wine selections, a gallery, and contact information.
+Users can easily navigate through the website to find what they are looking for, whether it be enquiring about a table, exploring the gallery of dishes, checking opening hours, or following Art Bistro on social media.

 Through user stories for Art Bistro customers, we have identified the needs and expectations of potential visitors to the website.
 By addressing these user stories, we aim to provide a seamless and informative experience for users interested in dining at Art Bistro.